 Genießen Sie einen Tag Urlaub direkt vor der Haustür in der Loma-Sauna mit angrenzendem Spa & Beauty-Bereich.

 (and if you see me in person, ask me to describe the experience)

 Eat lots of cheese.

-When you can, opt for getting a “prix fixe” where you get to choose a starter, a main, and a desert and they throw in a glass of wine.
+When you can, opt for getting a “prix fixe” where you get to choose a starter (entrée…which makes a lot more sense than the US meaning), a main (plat), and a dessert and they throw in a glass of wine.
 It’s a different sort of dining experience and a great way to have a leisurely lunch.